Ottawa Senators 2025-26 NHL Betting Lines

 Ottawa Senators History

 The Ottawa Senators were a 1992 expansion team that joined the league that year with the Tampa Bay Lightning.
-Ottawa has long had a reputation for being a low revenue and budget team that can’t afford superstars on the payroll.
+Ottawa has long had a reputation for being a low-revenue and budget team that can’t afford superstars on the payroll.
 Ottawa made the 2007 Stanley Cup Final, losing to the Anaheim Ducks.
-It was their only appearance ever in the Final.
+It was their only appearance in the Final ever.

 Ottawa has struggled to gain a foothold as a franchise with the masses.
-In Canada, the Toronto Maple Leafs are king, with the Montreal Canadiens also revered as the most successful franchise of all time.
+In Canada, the Toronto Maple Leafs are revered as kings, with the Montreal Canadiens also regarded as the most successful franchise of all time.
 The Senators have also struggled on the ice with more lean years than not.
 And that has caused them revenue problems and low attendance.

 At the beginning of their existence, the Senators used the old Ottawa Civic Center as a temporary home.
 The rink sat well under 10,000 fans, but the hockey-starved city didn’t care.
 Ottawa played there from 1992 through December 31, 1995.